(A chapter of Akayama DanJay.)

 “I lose my appetite at altitude,” said Bob.
 “Buy me another beer.”

 Jay found a free cup for water and brought Bob his beer.
-“Is this really your second drink?”
+“Is this really your second drink this morning?”
 He thought of all the icy hairpin-turns along the mountain roads.
 “I’ll drive us home, if that’s alright with you.”
 He sat across from Jango.

 “Where are you staying?”
 Bob asked Jango.
 “Bring Blue to my house.
 Dan, Jay, I’ll pump up an air-mattress for you while the Virgils take the fold-out.”